cometsong/MA-GenTA/README.md

 # Targeted Probe Design Pipeline

 ## Setup:
-Prior to running this pipeline, analyses will need to create:
+Prior to running this pipeline:
-* genome bin fasta files for each cluster
-* Prokka annotation prediction files (.ffn)
+* Install all required applications and modules, as listed below.

 * Modify the [toml](https://docs.python.org/3.6/library/sqlite3.html) configuration file (probe_design.config.toml) to use on your system.
-* Install all required applications and modules.
+  * folder path for genome bin fasta files for each cluster
+  * folder path for Prokka annotation prediction files (.ffn)
+  * Already have an existing blastdb to use?
+    * Specify 'use_blastdb' in the configuration file and the pipeline will not create new ones for each cluster.

 ### Application requirements:
 * catch/design.py - "A package for designing compact and comprehensive capture probe sets."